What is Marfan syndrome?

 • Angiotensin receptor blockers (such as losartan)

 The beta blocker metoprolol is low-risk during pregnancy.
 Atenolol is not recommended during pregnancy.
 Lower spine (lumbosacral) disease and enlargement of the sac around the spine (dural ectasia) may affect the use of an epidural.
-Pre-delivery discussion with your doctors is recommended.
+Pre-delivery discussion with one’s doctors is recommended.

 In addition to careful assessment of the risk for women contemplating pregnancies, couples in whom the underlying genetic defect is known may consider prenatal or pre-implantation diagnostics.